 - Follow recommendations from the Chicago Department of Public Health — wash your hands or use hand sanitizer frequently, avoid touching your face with unwashed hands and cover your noses and mouths when sneezing or coughing

 Entrance and Exit:

-Guests are asked to enter/exit at Michigan Ave. and Madison St., or Michigan Ave. and Washington St. All entrance/exits have accessible ramps.
+Guests are asked to enter and exit only at Michigan Avenue/Washington Street, Michigan Avenue/Madison Street and Randolph Street/North Promenade.
+All entrance/exits have accessible ramps.

 If capacity is reached within the Park, entrances will temporarily close.
 Guests will be asked to wait in physically-distanced lines for entry into the park.

 The entrances will be staffed to monitor capacity and reinforce physical distancing and mask wearing.